WenzhiBai/LineFitting/README.md

 # LineFitting
-Some line fitting algorithm, such as  least-squares, ransac and kalman.
+Some line fitting algorithms, including least-squares, ransac and kalman.